tiantianhan/projects/_posts/2012-09-01-nanoparticles.md

 **Institute for Optical Sciences and Department of Chemistry, University of Toronto**
 **Platforms:** MATLAB

-During my first year summer internship I collected light-absorption data on samples of different concentrations of nanoparticles and dye and then analyzed the results with MATLAB, to help
+During my first year summer internship I collected and analyzed data to help determine the properties of nanoparticles.

 <!-- more -->

-This was my first experience with academic research,  .
-Above is the poster we made at the end of the summer.
+This was my first experience with academic research, which gave me good insight into how meticulous, patient and ingenious the process can be.
+Above is the poster I made at the end that summarized the findings.